-If one of these lights comes on, it is important to have the problem addressed promptly to ensure the safe operation of your vehicle.
+If one of these lights comes on, it is important to have the problem addressed promptly to ensure the safe operation of your vehicle, by a Certified Auto Mechanic, here is Hamilton Ontario.
 In some cases, it may be a simple issue that can be easily fixed, while in other cases, it may indicate a more serious problem that requires professional attention.

 Just one more remark before we dive in: